-All children regularly explore colour and texture through a variety of medium, such as junk modelling and free painting, and by using natural materials, such as water and sand.
-Children experiment with sound by the regular use of musical instruments and by tapping drinking glasses filled with different quantities of water.
-All children are given good opportunities to develop and extend their imagination though different role-play situations in the home corner.
+All children have good opportunities to explore colour and texture through a variety of medium such as junk modelling, free paintingand through natural material such as water and sand.
+All children are given opportunities to experiment with sound by the regularly use of musical instrument and drinking glasses filled with different quantity of water.
+All children are given good opportunities to develop and extend their imagination though different role play situations in the home corner